Alice Isn't Dead

-Alice Isn't Dead is a podcast presented as a series of audio diaries by a truck driver in her search across America for the wife she had long assumed was dead (the eponymous Alice).
-In the course of her search, she encounters not-quite-human serial murderers, towns literally lost in time, and a conspiracy that goes way beyond her missing wife.
-The series was created in 2016 by Joseph Fink, and it has been published by Night Vale Presents since March 8, 2016.
-The main character and narrator, whose name is only mentioned as being Keisha on the last episode of the first season, is voiced by Jasika Nicole.
+Alice Isn't Dead is a mystery horror fiction podcast created by Joseph Fink, and produced by Night Vale Presents.
+It stars Jasika Nicole as Keisha, who broadcasts on a radio signal her experiences on her road trip across America to locate her missing wife, Alice, which leads to her uncovering several mysteries and conspiracies of a supernatural nature.

 During its run, the podcast typically aired on alternating Tuesdays.
-The first season ended on July 12, 2016, with a second season premiering on April 4, 2017 which concluded on August 8th, 2017.
-Fink stated that the third season would be the final season; it began airing on April 24, 2018, and concluded in August, 2018.
+The first season ended on July 12, 2016, with a second season premiering on April 4, 2017, which concluded on August 8, 2017.
+Fink stated that the third season would be the final season; it began airing on April 24, 2018, and concluded in August 2018.
+On September 4, 2025, a 23 second long episode titled Don't was released, sparking speculation about a possible return.The podcast received positive reviews, and was nominated for multiple awards.
+In 2018, Fink published a novel version of the story.

-A novel based on the series, written by Fink, was released on October 30, 2018 by Harper Perennial.

 Production

-In an interview with the Huffington Post, Joseph Fink explained that the inspiration for the podcast came from his experiences traveling around in vans on long trips, particularly in the United States, for the Welcome to Night Vale live shows.
+In an interview with the Huffington Post, Joseph Fink explained that the inspiration for the podcast came from his experiences traveling around in vans on long trips, particularly in the United States, for the live shows of his popular podcast Welcome to Night Vale.
 The series puts particular focus on the narrator driving through towns without stopping and spending time at rest stops along the highway.
 All ten episodes of the first season were written by Fink, with music by Disparition.

-Jasika Nicole also appears on Welcome to Night Vale in the role of Dana Cardinal.
+Jasika Nicole, the voice of Keisha Taylor, also appears on Welcome to Night Vale in the role of Dana Cardinal.
 She was pitched Alice Isn't Dead during a conversation with Fink before one of the Night Vale live shows and signed on immediately, receiving scripts a few months later.
-The first season was partially funded through sponsored advertising by Audible Inc., Squarespace, Casper Sleep, and Blue Apron - a practice that would continue with other series under the Night Vale Presents banner such as Within the Wires and The Orbiting Human Circus (of the Air).
+The first season was partially funded through sponsored advertising by Audible Inc., Squarespace, Casper Sleep, and Blue Apron – a practice that would continue with other series under the Night Vale Presents banner such as Within the Wires and The Orbiting Human Circus (of the Air).

 Roberta Colindrez, who appeared in the original cast of Fun Home and was a member of the Neo-Futurists alongside much of the Night Vale Presents crew, makes an uncredited voice cameo in the finale of Part 1.
-She makes her first credited appearance as this character in the bonus episode "Haugen, Montana," narrating in place of Jasika Nicole, before making an appearance in the premiere of Part 2.
-Erica Livingston, also a former Neo-Futurist, makes an uncredited voice cameo as the titular Alice in the finale of Part 2, before making her first credited appearance as the character narrating the bonus episode "Mérida, Yucatán."
+She makes her first credited appearance as this character in the bonus episode "Haugen, Montana", narrating in place of Jasika Nicole, before making an appearance in the premiere of Part 2.
+Erica Livingston, also a former Neo-Futurist, makes an uncredited voice cameo as the titular Alice in the finale of Part 2, before making her first credited appearance as the character narrating the bonus episode "Mérida, Yucatán".